 What Happened in Twin Peaks when Laura Disappeared?

-If Cooper succeded with his plan, albeit not exactly the way he had envisioned it, then what happened in the real-world Twin Peaks if Laura didn’t die?
+If Cooper succeeded with his plan, albeit not exactly the way he had envisioned it, then what happened in the real-world Twin Peaks if Laura didn’t die?

 Well, Pete didn’t find her laying on the beach, but instead, she vanished in the woods that night after her fight with James on the motorcycle.
 Leland didn’t murder her, but Laura would still be non-existent.
 And the only one remembering the “unofficial version” (in which Laura indeed was murdered and found wrapped in plastic) would be Gordon Cole (that’s Lynch himself, of course).